What Is a Security Header?

 How Do I Run an HTTP Header Scanner?

-Veracode’s Dynamic Analysis analyses the HTTP security headers in your web app and provides instant security reports for detected vulnerabilities - and you can sign up for a free trial today.
+Veracode’s Dynamic Analysis analyses the HTTP security headers in your web app and provides instant security reports for detected vulnerabilities.
+You can sign up for a free trial today.

-• Download PDF, JSON/XML, and CSV reports and share them effortlessly with colleagues, executives, and clients.
+- Download the PDF, JSON/XML, and CSV reports and share them effortlessly with colleagues, executives, and clients.